by Calculated Risk on 1/31/2019 11:45:00 AM

-New home sales for November were reported at 592,000 on a seasonally adjusted annual rate basis (SAAR).
-This was above the consensus forecast, however the previous months combined were revised down slightly.
+New home sales for November were reported at 657,000 on a seasonally adjusted annual rate basis (SAAR).
+This was well above the consensus forecast, and the three previous months were revised up.

-Earlier: New Home Sales increase to 592,000 Annual Rate in November.
+Earlier: New Home Sales increased to 657,000 Annual Rate in November.

 Click on graph for larger image.